Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 Start time: 10am

-Start location: Uncharted Books
+Start location: Restoried Bookshop

-End location:
+End location: The Understudy

-Join Read & Run Chicago facilitator and podcaster and book club host Betsy Tomszak for a point-to-point route taking you all the way from Andersonville up to the Chicago border in Rogers Park.
-Over three miles, you’ll get a sense of the breadth and depth of Chicago’s bookstore scene, including those ranging from the “classic and lauded Women & Children First to multiple used bookstores, and The Understudy, which focuses on theater as literature,” Betsy explains.
-Women & Children First routinely proves itself as one of the best sources for book recommendations, some of which you won’t get anywhere else.
-Betsy is also excited to make it to Armadillo’s Pillow for the first time, a place she’s heard “endless love” about from so many of its dedicated patrons.
-If you’re nervous about pace, pick this route.
-Betsy will be leaning more towards the above 11:00 minutes per mile mark.
+Join Read & Run Chicago facilitator and podcaster and book club host Betsy Tomszak for a point-to-point route taking you all the way from Albany Park to Andersonville.
+Over three miles, you’ll get a sense of the breadth and depth of Chicago’s bookstore scene, including Betsy’s primary neighborhood bookstore and ranging from the “classic and lauded Women & Children First to The Understudy, which focuses on theater as literature,” Betsy explains.
+Women & Children First routinely proves itself as one of the best sources for book recommendations, some of which you won’t get anywhere else, while Time and a half Books is one of newest stores to hit the scene, and Restoried Bookshop is a highly underrated bookstore focusing on AANHPI literature adn other writers of color.
+You’ll want to join this route to find an amazing selection of translated literature and graphic novels.

 Readers & runners in Bronzeville.
 Photo credit Kyle Nowaczyk.